12 May 2021 Leave a comment Test automation

 We all know how great it would be if everything, including testing, would be fully automated.
-However, I have worked for many startups and software agencies and my experience is that a fully automated testing solution that runs without maintenance is an illusion.
+However, we have worked for many startups and software agencies and our experience is that a fully automated testing solution that runs without maintenance is an illusion.
 And because many developers know that it’s a big step to set it up, it often keeps them to start automating tests in the first place.
 Try to keep things simple: Find a schedule on how tests can be run before every release.
 Even locally on a development machine.
 As soon as there is a reasonable amount of tests you can still work on integrating them into your CI.

 4. Reduce the complexity of the software setup

 Use tools that can be used by testers rather than developers: no-code test automation is getting a real thing.
 Let your QA team own their core topic: Testing.

 Setting up Jenkins and integrating automated testing on your server can be a huge step: Keep in mind that in order to run UI tests you will need an emulator or even real devices connected to your server.
 There are really good services which help you to set up things quickly.
 Of cause, it’s great to use Open Source and an in-house CI pipeline, but the cost of setting it up should not be underestimated.

 How to reduce the cost for mobile test automation maintenance